Gilbert Teodoro: Secretary of National Defense (2023–present)

+In October 2023, Teodoro, in a Pilipinas Ngayon briefing, called the Chinese narrative of the Philippines being a "U.S. puppet" as "very insulting".

+In September 2024, Teodoro extended the stay of the Typhon midrange capability (MRC) missile in the country to protect the South China Sea (West Philippine Sea).
+In November 2024, U.S. Defense Secretary Lloyd Austin visited Manila and met with Teodoro.
+This was to review the bilateral cooperation between the Philippines and the United States.
+China's foreign ministry spokesperson Lin Jian reacted to this visit saying that no military agreement "should target any third party" and "should exacerbate regional tensions".
+Teodoro was known for his heated exchange with Chinese diplomat Mao Ning over the Taiwan issue in early 2024, accusing Mao of "gutter-level talk" and debasing the party she represents.
+This exchange signaled the Philippines' inability to balance its relations with China.

+In response to China's accusations to the Philippines, Teodoro claimed that it was China causing tension in the South China Sea not the Philippines.

+Business and writing career

-In April 2014, Teodoro was elected as an independent director of BDO Unibank, Inc. In August 2015, he was named chairman of the Board of Sagittarius Mines Incorporated (SMI).
+In April 2014, Teodoro was elected as an independent director of BDO Unibank.
+In August 2015, he was named chairman of the Board of Sagittarius Mines Incorporated (SMI).
 He is the chairman of the Board of Indophil Resources Incorporated.
 He is an independent director of the Philippine Geothermal Production Company, Inc. (PGPC), and Alphaland Corporation.

-On the public service side, he is the Chairman of the Philippine Air Force Multi-Sectoral Governance Council and also continues to provide advice to various public institutions.

-He wrote an op-ed piece entitled "The Philippines' Triumph: Right over Might" published in the Diplomat in July 2016.
+He wrote an op-ed piece entitled "The Philippines' Triumph: Right over Might" published on The Diplomat in July 2016.

 He participated in the 150th Rizal Anniversary Conference on Nation and Culture and subtitled his "Thoughts on Philippine Culture from a Non-Culturati Person". (published by the Solidaridad Publishing House in 2012.)